-My former boss and the major shareholder at Attaché Software, Mike Rich, often spoke about the concept of businesses reaching a point in their life-cycle where they “run out of gas”.
+My former boss and the major shareholder at Attaché Software, Mike Rich, often spoke about the concept of businesses reaching a point in their life-cycle (perhaps ironically) where they “run out of gas”.
 He contends that they have 2 options: renovate or stagnate.

 Too many Australian businesses have stagnated.
 It is not good for the stakeholders of those businesses.
 It is not good for the economy.
 This is why I have set-up Value Adders – to make a difference.
 To help businesses to use technology and best practice business process, to grow and fulfill their potential.

 Below I have compiled a list of the top 20 tips I have to renovate businesses.
 I don’t profess these to be original, but I recall a university professor explaining to me during a first year lecture: